Houston Alimony & Spousal Support Lawyer

-At Stepp & Sullivan, P.C., our alimony lawyers in Houston will explain each of your rights and what you type of financial support you are entitled to based on your unique circumstances.
+At Stepp & Sullivan, P.C., our alimony lawyers in Houston, Texas will explain each of your rights and what you type of financial support you are entitled to based on your unique circumstances.

 When Can Alimony Be Modified in Houston, Texas?

 Financial support that is ordered by the family court can be modified when the needs of the recipient significantly diminish, or when the payer’s income significantly decreases.

 The modification request must go through the courts to seek approval.
 At Stepp & Sullivan, P.C., our spousal support attorneys in Houston, Texas will provide the guidance and legal representation our clients need to move forward, no matter which side of the argument they are on.

 Houston Spousal Support Lawyers Can Help You Navigate Alimony Requirements in Texas

 Texas family courts do not automatically grant alimony to either party in a divorce, which makes it crucial to work with a spousal support attorney in Houston who can assess your complete case and advocate for your interests.